3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/css/intro-to-bootstrap.md

 </form>
 ```

-Then, touch a stylesheet called `form-styles.css` that contains this:
+Then, touch a stylesheet called `styles.css` that contains this:

 ``` css
 h1 {